 The Scout motor is a complex beast, with lots of extraneous moving parts to let the motor change directions without an expensive e-unit component.
 The motor was cheap to make, apparently, because Lionel kept making it for a decade and a half.
 And it worked fine, when it was new.
 But once the carbon brushes wore out, replacing them was an ordeal.
 When you take it apart, without the benefit of whatever tools and jigs Lionel had, the motor doesn’t go back together again.
 At least not easily.

-In the service manuals for the Scout locomotives, Lionel recommended junking the motor if one came in for repair, and swapping in a motor intended for a 2034 locomotive.
-The 2034 was a half breed.
-It had essentially the same body as a Scout, but a motor that was based on the ones in the higher-end engines, including the three-position e-unit.
+Although Lionel had instructions for repairing the motor, eventually Lionel recommended junking the motor if one came in for repair, and swapping in a motor intended for a 2034 locomotive.
+The 2034 was a throwback to the Scout’s prewar ancestry.
+Like the prewar Columbia 2-4-2s, it had essentially the same diecast body as an early Scout, but a motor that was based on the ones in the higher-end engines, including the three-position e-unit.
+It makes for a nice upgrade, and it’s a popular modification for these engines.

 What else came with the Lionel Scout sets